Government House, Hong Kong

 Government House, located on Government Hill in Central, Hong Kong, is the official residence of the Chief Executive of Hong Kong.
-It was constructed in 1855 as a Colonial Renaissance-style building, but was significantly remodelled during the Japanese occupation, resulting in the current hybrid Japanese-neoclassical form.
+It was constructed in 1855 as a Colonial Renaissance-style building, but was significantly remodelled during the Japanese occupation, resulting in the current hybrid Japanese–neoclassical form.

 Government House was the official residence of the Governor from 1855 to 1997, when the territory was under British rule.
 Of the 28 governors of Hong Kong, 25 have used this building as their official residence.

 Located between Upper Albert Road and Lower Albert Road, Mid-Levels, Central, Government House is on a 24000 sqm plot of land.
-Its front elevation faces south towards the Peak, while right below its northern part are the former Central Government Offices (currently the Justice Place).
+Its front elevation faces south towards the Peak, while below its northern part are the former Central Government Offices (currently the Justice Place).

 Government House is a declared monument under the Antiquities and Monuments Ordinance.